mszalbach/simple-chat/chat-docu/src/site/markdown/doc/03_Context.md

 A HTML5 compatible Browser which will render the website hosted by simple-chat.
 ##### messages
 A storage for the chat messages so Users can view a history of old messages or even receive offline messages.
-##### userdata
-Additional information about the users like full name.
-Also used for authentification.

 #### 3.2 Technical Context